FabryAI/life-sim/README.md

 ## ⚔️ Conflict Example

-Below is an animated **GIF** showing a conflict scenario within LifeSim:
+Below is an animated **GIF** showing a conflict scenario within LifeSim

 ![LifeSim Conflict](assets/images/lifesim_conflict.gif)
-*🔄 The animation starts automatically once the image loads.*

 In this clip, you can see:
 - Agents highlighted with **orange borders** when engaged in a conflict